Cash Incentives and tax credits cover more than half of Solar PV installation costs!

 These fixed rate energy systems hedge you against inflation and rising electric rates as well as provide a 95% production guarantee.

 But how does it work?
-Every time an active solar system produces more energy than a municipality, non- for profit or for-profit business consumes, the owner receives “credits” from their utility company.
+Every time an active solar system produces more energy than a building consumes, the owner receives “credits” from their utility company.
 These credits are commonly referred to as just “energy credits.”
 So, on a day when the owner’s system produces more than their electrical consumption, the meter on their house or business spins backwards (net metering), and they gain “energy credits.”
 These credits roll-over from month to month and can add up to a decent buck by the end of the year depending on the systems production.